Nezo96/AuthMeReloaded-password-decryption-and-validation-in-Javascript/README.md

 You can use this password checking in your projects

+Before you run any of these commands please change data inside every single files to your data to ensure that code will work properly

-To run this code simply type "node passwordChecking.js" to console
+To check password type "node passwordChecking.js"

+To register user type "node registerUsers.js"

+To change password type "node changePw.js"

 Radoslav Rác | Nezo96